DHARSH0205/ShadowFox/task_2/readme.md

 2. **Sentiment Classification** → Used VADER Sentiment Analyzer to classify text into *Positive, Negative, and Neutral* categories.
 3. **Visualization** →
    - Plotted distribution of sentiments.
-   - Generated word clouds to represent frequent words in each sentiment category.
-4. **Top Word Extraction** → Identified top 10 words for each sentiment.

 ---

 ### 5. Results & Insights